complete12/JSP_Market/README.md

 # JSP_Market
-This is JSP mini project, on JAVA Language.
+This is JSP mini project, by JAVA Language.